Lewgol99/CryptObj/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

-To get started copy the new source code files to replace the ones from the original PySyncObj project.
+Alternatively, to run manually with nodes.json, copy the new source code files to replace the ones from the original PySyncObj project.

 ```python